flashinfer_bench.tracing

 3. Filter Policies: Apply policies to reduce redundant traces and manage dataset size

-Creates or replaces the process-wide singleton tracing runtime.
-If replacing, flushes the previous instance first.
-The returned runtime can be used as a context manager to automatically flush and restore the previous runtime on exit.
+The returned runtime can be used as a context manager to automatically flush and pop from the stack on exit.

 Parameters: